opsmop/opsmop/docs/source/advanced.rst

     OpsMop is very new so providers will be growing rapidly for modules.
 These are a great first area for contributions if you have needs for one.
 See :ref:`development`.

+.. note:

+    It is deceptive to assume a package name is the same on all platforms.
+Conditionals and various other systems allow solutions, but in the most common cases, your site content will just need to code for the platform you use.
+While multi-platform content is interesting, if you don't need it, don't worry about it.

 .. _var_scoping:

 Variable Scoping
 ================

+OpsMop uses variables in both templates and conditionals.

 We've already talked a little bit about variables, and knowledge of variables weighs in on future sections and nearly everything in OpsMop.

+It is important to not confuse Python variables with OpsMop variables.
+To transfer a Python class variable or global variable into OpsMop template space, use :ref:`module_set`.

 OpsMop has a very simple to understand variable system based on the concept of scope.
 Variables defined at outer scopes are always available further